John Laurinaitis: Personal life

 Laurinaitis' brothers Joe, who was Animal of The Road Warriors, and Marcus were also professional wrestlers.
 He is also the uncle of James Laurinaitis, former linebacker for the St. Louis Rams and New Orleans Saints.

 On September 3, 2015, Laurinaitis became engaged to Kathy Colace, who is the mother of The Bella Twins and the mother-in-law of former WWE champion Bryan Danielson.
 The two were married in a private ceremony on March 24, 2016.
-On the October 16, 2024 episode of "The Nikki & Brie Show" Podcast, Colace confirmed that she and Laurinaitis were now divorced.
+On the October 16, 2024 episode of The Nikki & Brie Show podcast, Colace confirmed that she and Laurinaitis were divorced.

 Sexual assault accusation

 In January 2024, a lawsuit was filed by Janel Grant, who had been employed at WWE headquarters between 2019 and 2022.
-Grant alleged that Vince McMahon had coerced her into a sexual relationship, and along with John Laurinaitis sexually trafficked her and repeatedly sexually assaulted her during 2020–2021.

-On February 1, 2024, Laurinaitis responded by releasing a statement through his attorney that accused McMahon of sexual misconduct, where he accused McMahon of holding "Power, [and] control" over him and of making "dictatorial sexual demands with repercussions if not met."
+Grant alleged that Vince McMahon had coerced her into a sexual relationship, and along with Laurinaitis sexually trafficked her and repeatedly sexually assaulted her during 2020–2021.
+On February 1, 2024, Laurinaitis responded by releasing a statement through his attorney that accused McMahon of sexual misconduct, where he accused McMahon of holding "[p]ower, [and] control" over him and of making "dictatorial sexual demands with repercussions if not met".